anshitsinha/Frontend-Fusion/README.md

-This repo contain Carbon Footprint App for hackJnu 3.O built using html,css and Js
+This repo contains Carbon Footprint App for hackJnu 3.0 built using HTML, CSS and JS